Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Which neighborhoods have the fastest rising property prices in Riviera Maya as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Riviera Maya are Playacar in Playa del Carmen, Puerto Morelos town center, and Aldea Zama in Tulum.
+As of 2026, the three fastest rising residential areas in Riviera Maya are Zazil-Ha in Playa del Carmen, Playacar Phase II, and Puerto Aventuras.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Riviera Maya.